nextworks-it/5g-catalogue/README.md

 ## License

-This project is licensed under the XXXXXX License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details